DanRP86/test2/README.md

 ---

-💡 **Next Clue:** Once PyCharm is installed, open the project and look for a file named `hereitis.py`.
+💡 **Next Clue:** Once PyCharm is installed, open the project and look for a file named [Look at the last HINT].
 The adventure continues!